MarcEHJones/sex-reverse-pv/README.md

 For reproducibility purposes the data needed to rerun all the analyses is found in the `data/` folder.
 Note that I cannot share the raw data as it is not all published yet and does not belong solely to me.

-* `data/` should include `pog.csv`.
+* `data/` should include `pogona-data.csv`.
 This is the dataset required to run the analyses.

 If you use the cleaned data please cite as follows:
 > ???